3 The Yocto Project Development Environment¶

-A somewhat formal method exists by which developers commit changes and push them into the “contrib” area and subsequently request that the maintainer include them into an upstream branch.
+There is a somewhat formal method by which developers commit changes and push them into the “contrib” area and subsequently request that the maintainer include them into an upstream branch.
 This process is called “submitting a patch” or “submitting a change.”
 For information on submitting patches and changes, see the “Submitting a Change to the Yocto Project” section in the Yocto Project Development Tasks Manual.

-In summary, a single point of entry exists for changes into a “master” or development branch of the Git repository, which is controlled by the project’s maintainer.
-And, a set of developers exist who independently develop, test, and submit changes to “contrib” areas for the maintainer to examine.
+In summary, there is a single point of entry for changes into a “master” or development branch of the Git repository, which is controlled by the project’s maintainer.
+A set of developers independently develop, test, and submit changes to “contrib” areas for the maintainer to examine.
 The maintainer then chooses which changes are going to become a permanent part of the project.

 While each development environment is unique, there are some best practices or methods that help development run smoothly.
 The following list describes some of these practices.
 For more information about Git workflows, see the workflow topics in the Git Community Book.